moorepants/dissertation/_sources/davisbicycle.txt

-The relationship from motor rotational speed to voltage is :math:`mV+b` with the slope and intercept of the rpm to voltage curve determined by regression is :math:`m=456.3862\frac{\textrm{rpm}}{\textrm{volt}}` and :math:`b=-1.2846\textrm{ rpm}`.
+The relationship from motor rotational speed to voltage is :math:`mV+b` with the slope and intercept of the rpm to voltage curve determined by regression is :math:`m=456.3862\frac{\textrm{rpm}}{\textrm{volt}}` and :math:`b=-1.2846\textrm{ rpm}`, respectively.
 We then attached a small disc to the motor shaft such that the disc rubs against the rotating tire.
 The disc diameter was chosen such that the motor would output 0 to 10 volts for a bicycle forward speed range of about 0 to 30 mph.
 The rotational speed of the rear wheel as a function of voltage can be written as a linear relationship

 .. math::
    :label: eqTachSlope